Metaphysical Unified Field Theory of Disciplines:

 Conation binds metaphysics to ethics.
 It is the faculty by which beings remain loyal to their substrate—the embodied, relational, and temporal conditions of existence.
 Substrate loyalty manifests as peacemaking: the active repair of disorder and reconciliation of fractured relations.

 In this sense, anthropology is tethered to accountable immanence.
-Human beings are not disembodied spectators but responsible participants in the world.
-The ephemeral earth becomes the site where enduring realities are forged through acts of fidelity.
+Human beings are responsible participants in the world, not disembodied spectators.
+The ephemeral earth becomes the site where enduring realities are forged through acts of alignment with providence.

-Negentropic eternalizations—truth, virtue, and love—are not abstractions; they are accumulated through time-bearing action.
+Negentropic eternalizations—truth, virtue, and love—are accumulated through time-bearing action, not held as abstractions.
 A living configuration filters disorder and sustains continuity, carrying the substrate forward.
-Through such fidelity, ephemeral life participates in eternity.
+Through such alignment with providence, ephemeral life participates in eternity.

 Substrate: The given, embodied ground of existence that receives form within created vectors and bears time for continuity of entry into eternity.
 In this framework, substrate names the living, material, and relational basis upon which conation operates: the body, its sexual differentiation, its generational capacity, and its embeddedness in ecological and communal relations.
 It is the site where time is accumulated through accountable bearing, not merely a surface for symbolic inscription.